 AIPCE expressed that the question is to know whether or not caviar is included in the scope of FIC Regulation.
 AIIPA/ANCIT expressed that the starting point is having a common reading of the current legislation on labelling, and on the requirement of giving the information concerning the origin and place of provenance.
 However, on a voluntary basis, anyone can declare the origin of a product.
 He added that Regulation (EU) 1379/2013 supplementary label requirements do not apply to caviar products as they are included in the exemptions.

-FEAP underlined that there are labelling exceptions for caviar; however there are no exceptions for the filet from the filet that produced caviar.
+FEAP underlined that there are labelling exceptions for caviar; however there are no exceptions for the filet for the filet from the fish that produced caviar.

 Collège des Producteurs agreed with the lack of understanding of the CITES string, e.g. what does the date on the string correspond to.